gatsbyjs/gatsby/packages/gatsby-link/README.md

 that, by default, Gatsby utilizes a Service Worker that precaches code chunks so navigating to new pages is quick.
 But as there are several popular browsers that don't yet support Service Workers (Safari, IE, Edge), this component will also preload code chunks on these browsers.
+In addition, `<Link>` reacts to it's position in the viewport to only prefetch code chunks for pages the user is likely to navigate to.

 ## Install